B2B Lead Generation Glossary

 Lead Conversion Rate

 Lead Conversion Rate measures the percentage of leads that advance from one demand state to the next, calculated as leads converted divided by total leads times 100.
-This metric reveals where your process breaks down and needs attention.
+This metric reveals where your process breaks down.
 For example, if MQL-to-SQL conversion drops below 15%, check lead scoring criteria and sales follow-up speed.

 Related terms: